Estimation of a Likelihood Ratio Ordered Family of Distributions: Simulation study

-\paragraph{Empirical predictive performances} We use the weight for age dataset already studied in \cite{Moesching_2020}.
-It comprises the age and weight of $n:=16\,344$ girls with an age in $\mathfrak{X}:=[2,16]$ years old, of which we present a subsample in Figure~\ref{Fig:Subsample}.
+We use the weight for age dataset already studied in \cite{Moesching_2020}.
+It comprises the age and weight of $n=16\,432$ girls whose age in years lies within $\mathfrak{X}:=[2,16]$.
+A subsample of these data of size $2\,000$ is presented in Figure~\ref{Fig:Growth_Sample}, along with estimated quantile curves under likelihood ratio order using that subsample.
 The dataset was publicly released as part of the National Health and Nutrition Examination Survey conducted in the US between 1963 and 1991 (data available from \url{www.cdc.gov}) and was analyzed by \cite{CDC_2002} with parametric models to produce smooth quantile curves.

-Although the likelihood ratio order constraint is much harder to justify than the very natural stochastic order constraint, we are interested in the effect of a stronger regularization imposed by the former constraint.
+Although the likelihood ratio order constraint is harder to justify than the very natural stochastic order constraint, we are interested in the effect of a stronger regularization imposed by the former constraint.